cgeeng/bg_arena_planner/DesignDocument.md

 ## (FINAL DESIGN): Class Diagram

 Go through your completed code, and update your class diagram to reflect the final design.
 Make sure you check the fil in the browser on github.com to make sure it is rendering correctly.
 It is normal that the two diagrams don't match!
 Rarely (though possible) is your initial design perfect.

+For the final design, you just need to do a single diagram that includes both the original classes and the classes you added.

 > [!WARNING]
 > If you resubmit your assignment for manual grading, this is a section that often needs updating.
 You should double check with every resubmit to make sure it is up to date.